Abderraouf01/is_transport/README.md

 ## Section 1 -Tables (Sabrina's Contribution )
 This section is all about the main tables that make the system work.
 They store all the essential info for the Information System—customers, drivers, vehicles, destinations, services, and pricing.

-Everything is connected to the UI and HTML templates, so agents can manage data easily without touching the database directly, and do the Crud (create , read,update and delete on each table )
+Everything is connected to the UI and HTML templates, so agents can manage data easily without touching the database directly, and do the Crud (create , read,update and delete ) on each table

 ## Implemented features
-Each HTML template lets the agent to do the crud on the main tables plus mentioned in section 1 plus some other tabes like incidents and expeditions .
+Each HTML template lets the agent to do the crud on the main tables mentioned in section 1 plus some other tabes like incidents and expeditions .

 ## Section 2 – Expedition (Abderraouf's Contribution)